 We could see great historical monuments inspired by Mughal architecture and we knew we had reached Agra.
 ‘Love is Forever’ is what you will take from the captivating monument of the Taj Mahal.
 Built by Emperor Shah Jahan in the memory of his wife Mumtaz Mahal, this pristine white marvel displays immense craftsmanship which transported us back in time and left us pondering over the artistry possessed by men in the olden time.

 To be in sync, dressed in pink, we headed to Jaipur (the pink city) which is renowned for its royal palaces and forts.
-We made our first visit to the Amber Fort, a grand fort-palace which was named after the goddess Amba.
+We made our first visit to the Amber Fort, a grand fort-palace that was named after the goddess Amba.
 Standing right there, we marvelled at this glorious heritage of the Rajputana rulers and their fine taste.
 It was time for some breezy moments, so our next destination had to be Hawa Mahal.
 Do you love the idea of observing everything that’s happening outside without being seen?
-Well, this is possible with this impressive five storey high (red and pink sandstone) structure.
+Well, this is possible with this impressive five-storey high (red and pink sandstone) structure.
 With over 950 windows, this Mahal was constructed by Maharaja Sawai Singh in 1799 to enable the royal women to view the happenings in the city without being noticed.
 The subject of astronomy has always intrigued me and this thirst for knowledge led us to the Jantar Mantar Observatory.
 The amazing geometric devices for measuring time, tracking stars in their orbits and predicting eclipses delighted us but the Giant Sundial was the icing on the cake.
-With this celestial experience, we felt ourselves faraway in the space.
-Finally we were back on earth and I left for home with golden memories treasured for a life-time.
+With this celestial experience, we felt far away in space.
+Finally, we were back on earth and I left for home with golden memories treasured for a lifetime.